 we've partnered with Meriweather Chocolate Co. to release a very special pink bourbon fermented with koji. the result is a sweet, umami-heavy, layered, sexy coffee that can be enjoyed on special occasions or when you just want to treat yourself.

-tasting notes: peach, dry sherry, jasmine
+light-medium roast. notes of peach, dry sherry, and jasmine

 region: tolima, colombia